| |

 Skincare for your hands

-Bottom Line: When applying sunscreen, serums, and moisturizer to your face-do, don’t forget your hands!
-At nighttime, apply an emollient hand cream that contains Retiods whenever possible.
+Bottom Line: When applying sunscreen, serums, and moisturizer to your face, don’t forget your hands!
+At night, apply an emollient hand cream containing retinoids whenever possible.

 This one is my all-time favorite!